mgaitan/pymips/README.rst

 What it is
 -----------

-PyMIPS is a formal implementation of a MIPS_ pipelined processor.
+PyMIPS is a formal implementation of a MIPS_ pipelined processor developed as an academical experiment.

 In particular, it's a 5 stages DLX_ processor, as described in the book *Computer Organization and Design* by John Hennessy and David Patterson